In this section

 You may need legal advice if you have a dispute with your bank or financial institution.

 When opening a bank account or accepting a credit card, you’re entering into a contract with a bank or financial institution.
-This means you agree to meet their terms and conditions.
+This means agreeing to meet their terms and conditions.

-When opening an account you must show identification (ID).
+You must show identification (ID) when opening an account.
 The law insists on the bank or financial institution asking for ID that meets the '100 point' checklist.
 This includes:

 Each form of ID carries a point value and you need to reach the 100 point mark before the account is opened.